 - Because you will likely choose to work with a local adoption attorney, you may have the opportunity to meet with your adoption professional in person throughout the process.

 If you choose us as your adoption professional, we will provide the information, support, services and referrals you need through each step of the process to ensure your rights and interests are always represented and you have the best adoption experience possible.

 Adoption agencies are licensed, regulated organizations that provide a wide variety of services to expectant mothers, as well as adoptive families.
 These organizations may be national, meaning they work with prospective birth mothers across the country, or they may be local, meaning they are licensed in a particular state and focus only on clients in that particular state or region.

 Local and national adoption agencies can both offer many benefits for women considering adoption, including:

 - They are licensed and regulated organizations, meaning they are reviewed regularly to ensure they are following state laws.
 However, it is important to ensure that your agency is licensed specifically in Arizona.
 Even if you choose to work with a national professional licensed in another state, they may be breaking the law by providing certain services to you in Arizona.

 - They can provide most of the services you need during the adoption process and can coordinate your legal representation for you.
 Most agencies also have dedicated social services departments and employ licensed social workers and counselors who can provide the emotional support you need throughout the adoption process.

-- If you have not already found adoptive parents for your baby, an agency may be the best professional to provide the screening and matching services you need.
+- If you have not already found adoptive parents for your baby, an agency has many families ready to adopt.

-However, while adoption agencies can provide some of the most comprehensive services for prospective birth mothers, there are some important challenges to take into account:
+However, there are some important challenges to take into account: